 Even through you aren’t likely to see one of Steamboat Geyser’s rare and unpredictable eruptions, the regular bursts of steam and water are still entertaining to watch.

 When you tire of waiting for a major eruption from Steamboat Geyser, continue along Back Basin Trail to a T-junction.
 To the left you can continue toward the back of back basin and hydrothermal features like Black Pit Spring, Echinus Geyser, Arch Steam Vent, Mystic Spring, Puff ‘n Stuff Geyser, Black Hermit Caldron, Green Dragon Spring, Blue Mud Steam Vent, Yellow Funnel Spring, Porkchop Geyser, Pearl Geyser, and Vixen Geyser.
-For those with less time, the alternative is to turn right and head down the steps toward Cistern Spring on a roughly 0.75-mile loop that is half as long as the as the full loop through the Back Basin of Norris Geyser Basin.
+For those with less time, the alternative is to turn right and head down the steps toward Cistern Spring on a roughly 1-mile long loop that is 0.75 miles shorter than the full loop through the Back Basin of Norris Geyser Basin.

 The next stop on the shorter loop is Cistern Spring, a blue-green pool wrapped by pines.
 Geyser basin plumbers have determined that Cistern Spring and Steamboat Spring are connected underground.
 After Steamboat Geyser has a major eruption, Cistern Spring will empty and spend the next couple days refilling in order to return to its usual state as an overflowing blue pool.